Brunoengi/geotechnics-ts/README.md

 })
 ```

-<p>The final step is create a class to calculate the soil resistence, the intance receives 3 parameters, the first is the stake section, the second is the soil parameters and the thrst is the stake properties that includes lateral resistance and base resistance</p>
+<p>The final step is create a class to calculate the soil resistence, the intance receives 3 parameters, the first is the stake section, the second is the soil parameters and the thrst is the stake properties that includes lateral resistance and base resistance.</p>

 ```
 const mySoilResistence = new SoilResistence(stakeSection, soilParams, myStake)
 ```

-<p>Now, you can use de properties of class SoilResistence.</p>
+<p>Now, you can use properties that include lateral resistance based on distance from the SPT or CPT test and base resistance. </p>

 <h2 id='authors'>5.
 Authors</h2>

-<h4>Desenvolvedor: Eng.
+<h4>Developer: Eng.
 Bruno Teixeira Santos</h4>
 <p>Redes Sociais:</p>
 <a href="https://github.com/Brunoengi">Github:</a> <br>
 <a href="https://www.linkedin.com/in/bruno--teixeira/">Linkedin:</a> <br>